hindu-comm/weblogs/manasataramgini/2019/04/2019-04-29_leaves-from-the-scrapbook-4.md

 even as I proceed towards the bus stop at Mlecchadigdvāravṛti.

-**Entry 2; rakta, year Siddhārthin of the first cycle:** Things seemed to precipitate by the day as though drawn by fate inexorably towards a certain preferred unfolding of events things.
+**Entry 2; rakta, year Siddhārthin of the first cycle:** Things seemed to precipitate by the day, as though drawn by fate, inexorably towards a certain preferred unfolding of events things.
 Or at least that is how the human mind tends to rightly or falsely pick patterns from the noise in the background.
 I was part of the team attending to a trauma case involving activists of the mandira vahīm̐ banega group who were holding a meeting for mobilization for the reconstruction of the temple for the Ikṣvāku heroes at Ayodhyāpuri.
 As they were proceeding to their office beside the Vināyaka shrine on the Somamārga for a meeting they were attacked by assailants who had vanished almost without a trace.
 The